How to Choose a Bento Box in 2025

 Medium boxes (500 to 780 mL)

-Medium boxes are great for older kids, and adults with small to medium appetites.
+Medium boxes are great for older kids, and adults looking to pack a medium-sized lunch.
 If you are unsure what bento box to choose, medium sized boxes are a great place to start.

 Large boxes (780 mL - 1000mL )